 Members of ISSR have a keen interest in the study of science and religion, but above all share a recognition of the value and the intellectual integrity of pursuing both scientific and theological understanding.
 Members need not necessarily identify with any particular faith tradition, nor need they identify with any faith tradition at all.
 While members of all or no faith traditions are welcome at ISSR, what unites us is our commitment to excellence in the pursuit of scientific and religious understanding.

-Members benefit from regular communications from the Society, reduced fees for Society conferences and reduced subscriptions to journals in the science and religion field, including Philosophy, Theology and the Sciences, Theology and Science and Zygon: Journal of Religion and Science.
+Members benefit from regular communications from the Society, reduced fees for Society conferences and reduced subscriptions to journals in the science and religion field, including Philosophy, Theology and the Sciences; Science and Christian Belief; Theology and Science; and Zygon: Journal of Religion and Science.

 The ISSR has two membership categories: Fellows and Associates.

 Associate membership is obtained on an annual subscription basis.
-Potential applicants should fill out the registration form, and after consideration by ISSR’s Executive Committee a decision regarding membership will be made.
+Potential applicants should fill out the registration form, and pay the appropriate Associate fee.
+The applicant’s details will be passed to our President who will then make formal contact.
 Any queries about associate membership can be addressed directly to ISSR using the following contact address: email@example.com.
 Associates enjoy all the benefits of ISSR membership as listed above, but are not involved in the running of the Society itself.

 The 2017 Associate subscription fees are £50 (£25 for those on low income).